 “About 20 years ago, I was working at a law firm in Southern California which was located in a multi-story brick building,” Bereghy said in a statement on the LifeGuard Structures website.
 “I experienced several earthquakes while working in that building and could not get over the fact that there was no escape and no protection.”

 Bereghy said many Americans believe they will not experience the same level of destruction as those living in less-developed countries since they reside in a more highly-developed nation, and because of this, they fail to properly equip themselves with the necessary protection needed to survive natural disasters.

 In order to address this deficiency, Bereghy and his LifeGuard team built desks and consoles for office spaces and schools as well as beds for residential areas.
 The company’s standard desks are built to withstand up to 1 million pounds, according to its website, and each piece of furniture includes a LifeGuard inside and skin.
 Skins are available in multiple colors, styles and materials, according to the website, so buyers can easily match LifeGuard products with all of the other structures in their buildings.
 If the available skins do not meet a customer’s needs, they can custom design the furniture.

 LifeGuard products are constructed of wood and steel or armor.
 Upon request, the company’s furniture may also include a survival kit, which consists of a respirator, signaling devices, emergency lighting, blankets, medical kits, tools, several weeks’ worth of food and water, and provisions for sanitary waste, LifeGuard’s website states.
 Prices range from about $1,800 for a standard student desk to $17,000 for a canopy bed.
-Interested customers can register to buy products on LifeguardStructures.com.
+Interested customers can register to buy earthquake proof and disaster proof furniture on LifeguardStructures.com.